 Bamboo transforms easily into yarn without great water usage and retains many of the properties it has as a plant in its textile form.

-Bamboo is naturally smooth and reminds silk or soft cotton -like textile.
-While it can be farmed and transformed into textile without any pesticides or chemicals, it can also be entirely chemical-free and naturally hypoallergenic and suitable for sensitive skin.
+Bamboo is naturally smooth and reminds silk or soft cotton-like textile.
+While it can be farmed and transformed into a textile without any pesticides or chemicals, it can also be entirely chemical-free and naturally hypoallergenic and suitable for sensitive skin.

 To preserve the natural characteristics of bamboo, some producers have started to use the lyocell technology (brand name TENCEL®) to transform bamboo into a soft textile.
 The lyocell is known of manufacturing the eucalyptus yarn and has lately been developed to preserve bamboo characteristics also in the bamboo textile production.

 As a raw material, bamboo is still one of the best natural resources for plant-based fabric.
 The production process of bamboo yarns includes too often chemical processing predisposing employees, environment and the end-user for toxic chemicals.
-To do a favor to yourself and nature, always favor sustainable, or ECO labeled bamboo viscose and lyocell.
+To do a favour to yourself and nature, always favour sustainable, or ECO labelled bamboo viscose and lyocell.